core-wg/oscore/draft-ietf-core-object-security.md

 * Seq: 0xa3

 For each scheme, we indicate the fixed length of these two parameters ("Cid+Seq" column) and of the Tag ("MAC"/"SIG"/"TAG").
-The "Message OH" column shows the total expansions of the CoAP message size, while the "COSE OH" column is calculated from the previous columns following the formula in {{mess-exp-formula}}.
+The "Message OH" column shows the total expansions of the CoAP message size, while the "COSE OH" column is calculated from the previous columns.

 Overhead incurring from CBOR encoding is also included in the COSE overhead count.